dannygrech/python-project-lvl1/README.md

 [![hexlet-check](https://github.com/dannygrech/python-project-lvl1/actions/workflows/hexlet-check.yml/badge.svg)](https://github.com/dannygrech/python-project-lvl1/actions/workflows/hexlet-check.yml)

 Brain Games is the set of short games which give you a win if you give three correct answers in a row.
+The games are based on simple mathematical computations.
+To run each game a player has to type the name of the game.

+Names and examples are given below.

 Created via Python